 This simply means using more than one method to record and store patient-related data.
-The survey we mentioned above found there are three common ways medical facilities such as hospitals enter or transfer patient information into electronic form.
+The survey we mentioned above found three common ways medical facilities such as hospitals enter or transfer patient information into electronic form.
 These are:

 Structured templates are designed to allow doctors and other authorized medical professionals to enter basic patient information in a standardized format.
 In this instance, the information is entered into predetermined fields.